 Gaussian Process Regression (GPR) is a nonparametric "machine learning" tool for regression analysis, which explicitly harnesses the auto-correlation property of the underlying main model.
-Like LR methods, GPR estimates the output value (i.e. the dependent variable) for any set of inputs; it is developed using the set of observed inputs and their observed outputs.
-However, as a nonparametric model, GPR does not impose a restriction on the functional form of the output (e.g., it does not need to be linear or any particular defined nonlinear function).
+Like LR methods, GPR estimates the output value (i.e., the dependent variable) for any set of inputs; it is developed using the set of observed inputs and their observed outputs.23 However, as a nonparametric model, GPR does not impose a restriction on the functional form of the output (e.g., it does not need to be linear or any particular defined nonlinear function).
 Instead, it is simply assumed that output is auto-correlated: if two observations have inputs that are similar, then the output should also be similar.
-To achieve this, a GPR computes the expected value of the output for any set of inputs as the weighted average of other observations where both the input and output are known, setting the weights higher for nearer observations is not based on an actual physical distance, but rather an abstract measure of Euclidean distance across an N-dimensional space, where N is the number of distinct input variables being varied.
+To achieve this, a GPR computes the expected value of the output for any set of inputs as the weighted average of other observations where both the input and output are known, setting the weights higher for nearer observations and lower for more distant observations.
+In this context, the "distance" between two observations is not based on an actual physical distance, but rather an abstract measure of Euclidean distance across an N-dimensional space, where N is the number of distinct input variables being varied.